The social dilemma behind the attention economy

 With non-stop entertainment in everyone’s pockets, skip rates on Spotify have never been faster.
 Blog articles come with estimated reading times (see above if you’ve got this far), and zombie pedestrians are bumping into street lights.

-Netflix’s biggest competitor is not Amazon Prime or HBO Max, but the basic human need to sleep for eight hours a day.
+Netflix’s biggest competitor is not Amazon Prime or HBO Max, but the basic human need to sleep for eight hours a day to get success.
 It requires significant willpower to resist the drug-like high you feel while binge-watching at 2 am.

 Only by immersing yourself online, you’re losing hours of your time and sometimes neglecting your family and relationships on things that don’t matter.